justinknguyen/Pi-Guide/Pi-Guide/PiVPN.md

    ```
    sudo curl -L https://install.pivpn.io | bash
    ```
 4. Go through the install wizard and make sure you select WireGuard.
-If you have Pi-Hole, make sure you select Yes when it asks to use Pi-Hole's DNS server for the VPN.
+If you have Pi-Hole, make sure you select "Yes" when it asks to use Pi-Hole's DNS server for the VPN.

 ## Configuration